 We flew on Turkish Airlines from Manchester to Baku via Istanbul.
 There are direct options on Azerbaijani Airlines direct from London Heathrow but Manchester is close to us so travelling to London wasn’t an option.
-You can see what the best deals are on flights Here.
-The flight was good and Turkish Airlines are pretty good.
-The 2 hr / 4hr layover there and back in Istanbul wasn’t too bad as there are an abundance of restaurants and shopping options.
+The flight was good and the few hours we had in Istanbul airport wasn’t too bad as there are an abundance of shops and restaurants to keep you occupied.

 Do I need a visa for Baku?

 You do need a visa for Baku and under normal circumstances you would need to arrange this beforehand and initially we went through this website but luckily for us as it was an F1 race weekend they allowed us to complete the visa application on arrival.
 They were fully set up and organised for you to complete the application process once through the arrivals section of the airport.
 We had all our forms filled out and ready to be checked.
 Click here for more information

 We stayed in a hostel type accommodation called the Guest House Inn & Hostel.
 It was cheap, central and clean.
 All you need really when you want to explore the city and only really need a bed.
 The hostel sent a car to the airport to pick us up and returned us back to the airport on our day of departure which was a nice touch.

 There wasn’t any breakfast options but that was a bonus as Azerbaijani breakfasts were fantastic.
 We probably wouldn’t stay here again if we visited Baku but it was perfect for the visit for the Grand Prix.
 Basic, cheap and totally fine for a budget stay.
 If you are planning on visiting for the race then book your accomodation well in advance so you are assured of the hotel/guest house you want.